skiadas/NumberTheoryCourse/notes/congruence_arithmetic.md

 $$2^10 = 2^8 \times 2^2 \equiv 1 \times 4 = 4\bmod 5$$

 In fact we can efficiently compute powers with very large exponents very efficiently, if we work modulo a number.
+Think of how we could get to $2^{100}$ modulo 5.

 This technique can give rise to some really nice divisibility tests: